navgurukul/newton/dictionary/InterviewQuestions/intro.md

 submission_type: url
 ```
 ## Interview Questions

 Q1.
-Difference between dict.items() and dict.iteritems() in Python?
+Difference between `dict.items()` and `dict.iteritems()` in Python?

 Q2.
-Python program to print the dictionary in a table format?
+Write a Python program to print the `dictionary` in a table format?

 Q3.
-How to find length of dictionary values?
+How to find `length of dictionary values`?

 Q4.
-Find keys with duplicate values in the dictionary?
+Find keys with duplicate values in the `dictionary`?

 Q5.
-Sum list of dictionaries with the same key?
+Sum `list of dictionaries` with the same key?

 Q6.
-Split dictionary keys and values into separate lists?
+Split `dictionary` keys and values into separate lists?

 Q7.
-Convert a set into a dictionary?
+Convert a `set into a dictionary`?

 Q8.
-Get key with maximum value in Dictionary?
+Get key with maximum value in `dictionary`?

 Q9.
-Sort the list alphabetically in a dictionary?
+Sort the list alphabetically in a `dictionary`?

 Q10.
-Remove spaces from dictionary keys?
+Remove spaces from `dictionary keys`?